Randika00/ShorteatsProducer/README.md

-                                               There are four main Components we identified in this system
+                                               There are four main Components I identified in this system

-                                                      •	Apply For Surgery
+                                                      •	Request & View For Foods
-                                                      •	Order Prescription
+                                                      •	Order Food List
-                                                      •	Make an doctor Appointment
+                                                      •	Price Calculation
-                                                      •	Request Emergency Service
+                                                      •	Make Necessary Pyment